DataDog/hiring-engineers/answers.md

 sudo apt-get install -y curl
 DD_API_KEY=<API_KEY> bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 ```
+*curl not included on the base vagrant image*

 ## Collecting Metrics:

 Default vagrant install is missing vim, install it.
+Alternatively you can install and use the text editor of your choice.
 ```bash
 sudo apt-get install -y vim
 ```

 ### Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Add the following lines into the config file